 Step 1: Call Your Insurance Company

 The first question is what kind of pump your insurance will cover.
-You may be entitled to a new pump that you’ll own, or get reimbursed for a rental.
-Your insurance provider may have qualifications for what kind of pump they’ll offer you, and when you can get it.
-Getting on the phone with a representative who can walk you through your options will help you make a plan.
+Most plans cover the cost of a double electric pump.
+A hospital grade rental pump may also be an option depending upon your pumping needs (separated from baby, unable to nurse) your insurance provider may have qualifications for what kind of pump they’ll offer you, and when you can get it.
+Getting on the phone with a representative who can walk you through your options will help you come up with a plan that works for you.

 Step 2: Ask the Right Questions